briannaodom/FinalProject/README.md

 For now, a motor that can provide a higher torque needs to be bought for the desktop model.

+Lastly, two interrupts would have been nice to use for the encoder counts to have a better resolution.
+I tried using pins 2 and 3 on the arduino, but using two at a time caused an issue.
+Would have to do more research to figure out how to use both.

 ### Future Goals

 Fine tune the PD gains better with matlab, as what I currently have is by eye.